 Trebarwith Strand near Tintagel, Widemouth Bay near Bude, and Polzeath are three of the most popular surfing beaches in this area.
 Some children’s wetsuits are available from the property owner, free of charge.
 Sailing and watersports enthusiasts can visit Rock, and take the short ferry crossing over the River Camel to Padstow to experience Rick Stein’s fish and chips!
 Padstow is also the finishing point of the Camel Trail, which links with Bodmin and Wadebridge, and is a haven for cyclists, walkers and nature lovers .
-Local cycle hire available.
+Local cycle hire available, including e-bikes.

 There are several National Trust properties and gardens within an hours’ drive, including Lanhydrock House near Bodmin, and Cotehele near Plymouth.
 The famous and ground-breaking Eden Project is well worth a visit, and only 40 minutes away.